draco-malfoy/DCS-LoveBabbar/README.md

 Stacks & Queues	Implement Stack from Scratch
 Stacks & Queues	Implement Queue from Scratch
 Stacks & Queues	Implement 2 stack in an array
-Stacks & Queues	find the middle element of a stack Stacks & Queues	Implement "N" stacks in an Array Stacks & Queues	Check the expression has valid or Balanced parenthesis or not.
+Stacks & Queues	Find the middle element of a stack Stacks & Queues	Implement "N" stacks in an Array Stacks & Queues	Check the expression has valid or Balanced parenthesis or not.
 Stacks & Queues	Reverse a String using Stack